synergycp/scp-whmcs-integration/README.md

 | Drive Bay 1, Drive Bay 2, etc. (any number of entries) | 1TB-HDD&#124;1 TB Hard Drive                              | The billing ID value should be None for empty disk bays.                                 |
 | Operating System                                       | os-centos6&#124;CentOS 6                                  | The billing ID must match an OS Reload Profile's Billing ID on SynergyCP |
 | Bandwidth                                              | 20000GB&#124;20 TB Bandwidth or &#124;Unmetered Bandwidth | Optional.
 The billing ID **MUST** use the same unit as your overage billing setting in WHMCS (default is GB) |

+**Preset Configurable Options**:

+Under Products/Services < Module Settings there are the MEM Billing ID, Addon Billing IDs, and Disk Billing IDs fields.
+These can be set as default preset values for these fields.
+If the corresponding Configurable Option field is included it will override its respective field.
+These fields use a comma-separated format that allows for multiple values: add-1, add-2|Addon1, Addon2